Progressive Supranuclear Palsy (PSP)

 • Communication Aids:

-- Voice Amplifiers: To help with speech that becomes soft or difficult to understand.
+- Voice Amplifiers: For speech that becomes soft or difficult to understand.

-- Speech Generating Devices (SGDs): For individuals who lose the ability to speak clearly.
+- Speech Generating Devices (SGDs): For those who lose the ability to speak clearly.

 • Home Modifications: